Vdmrl/Django-auction/README.md

 + Placing bets on other users lots
 + Closing your lots after other users bets
 + Leaving comments with likes/dislikes system
-+ Adding lots to the vishlist
++ Adding lots to the wishlist
 + Viewing lots by categories

 ## Opening the project